pearcebasmanm/CS-Games-Web-App-Tryout/README.md

 - [ ] **Create Logic for Room Look-Up Page**
   The logic for a room-look-up page will display information about the occupants of each room.
 Users should be able to easily search for a room and view relevant details, such as who is occupying it and for how long.
+  **On this page, you want to be able to select a room and a date, and get all relevant details about the occupants on that date.
+If the room is empty, display this somehow.**
+  The functionality should be displayed on the front-end through the RoomOccupant.js file.

 - [ ] **Create Logic to Book a Room and Assign a Customer**
   A booking system will be developed to assign a customer to a specific room for a defined period.
 This includes processing the reservation, storing the relevant data, and ensuring that rooms are properly allocated based on availability.
+   **On this page, you want to be able to select a room, and a date.
+If the room is unoccpuied at said date, you must allow the user to enter an occupants information.
+That occupant must be saved into the system's data.Do not allow a room to be booked if it is occupied at the entered date.**
+  The functionality should be displayed on the front-end through the RoomBooking.js file.

 - [ ] **Create Logic for a Calendar View for Room Availability**
   A calendar view should be implemented for each room, showing availability in a visually accessible way.
 By clicking on a specific room, users should be able to see a detailed calendar with availability dates, which will allow for easy booking.
+     **On this page, you want to be able to select a room, and a month.
+You must then display a calendar of that month (you may choose how that looks), where it is clear which days of the month are free, and which are occupied.**
+  The functionality should be displayed on the front-end through the RoomAvailability.js file.

 ## 🚀 Submission